groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/metered/_index.md

 ```

-Retrieves amount of MBs processed.
+Retrieves the amount of megabytes (MB) processed.

+This method returns the total amount of MB processed by the component.

 **Example:**
-Following example demonstrates how to retrieve amount of MBs processed.

 ```